ESMValGroup/ESMValTool/doc/sphinx/source/utils.rst

 ===============

-A cylc suite for running all recipes is available in `esmvaltool/utils/testing/regression <>`__
+A cylc suite for running all recipes is available in `esmvaltool/utils/testing/regression <https://github.com/ESMValGroup/ESMValTool/blob/main/esmvaltool/utils/testing/regression>`__

 To prepare for using this tool:

-.# Log in to Mistral or another system that uses slurm .# Make sure the required CMIP and observational datasets are available and configured in config-user.yml .# Make sure the required auxiliary data is available (see recipe documentation) .# Install ESMValTool
+#.
+Log in to Mistral or another system that uses slurm
+#.
+Make sure the required CMIP and observational datasets are available and configured in config-user.yml
+#.
+Make sure the required auxiliary data is available (see recipe documentation)
+#.
+Install ESMValTool
-.# Update config-user.yml so it points to the right data locations
+#.
+Update config-user.yml so it points to the right data locations

 Next, get started with `cylc <https://cylc.github.io/cylc-doc/stable/html/tutorial.html>`_:

-.# Run ``module load cylc``
+#.
+Run ``module load cylc``
-.# Register the suite with cylc ``cylc register run-esmvaltool-recipes ~/ESMValTool/esmvaltool/utils/testing/regression`` .# Edit the suite if needed, this allows e.g. choosing which recipes will be run .# Validate the suite ``cylc validate run-esmvaltool-recipes --verbose``, this will e.g. list the recipes in the suite .# Run all recipes ``cylc run run-esmvaltool-recipes`` .# View progress ``cylc cat-log run-esmvaltool-recipes``, use e.g. ``cylc log run-all-esmvaltool-recipes examples-recipe_python_yml.1 --stdout`` to see the log of an individual esmvaltool run.
+#.
+Register the suite with cylc ``cylc register run-esmvaltool-recipes ~/ESMValTool/esmvaltool/utils/testing/regression``
+#.
+Edit the suite if needed, this allows e.g. choosing which recipes will be run
+#.
+Validate the suite ``cylc validate run-esmvaltool-recipes --verbose``, this will e.g. list the recipes in the suite
+#.
+Run all recipes ``cylc run run-esmvaltool-recipes``
+#.
+View progress ``cylc log run-esmvaltool-recipes``, use e.g. ``cylc log run-all-esmvaltool-recipes examples-recipe_python_yml.1 --stdout`` to see the log of an individual esmvaltool run.
 Once the suite has finished running, you will see the message "WARNING - suite stalled" in the log.
-.# Stop the cylc run once everything is done ``cylc stop run-esmvaltool-recipes``.
+#.
+Stop the cylc run once everything is done ``cylc stop run-esmvaltool-recipes``.
+#.
+Create the index.html overview page by running ``python esmvaltool/utils/testing/regression/summarize.py ~/esmvaltool_output/``

 Test recipe settings
 --------------------